acquia/http-hmac-spec/README.md

 ## Spec

-The following pseudocode illustrates the construction of the HTTP Authorization header and signature.
+The pseudocode below illustrates construction of the HTTP "Authorization" header and signature:

 ```
 Authorization = "Provider" + " " + ID + ":" + Signature;